 Communication is an imperative key, almost in any given organization.
 Being communicative will always give you a higher edge above the rest.
 That does not mean, you need to acquire the gift of the gab.

-While hard skills concern with things you have learnt like using tools like Microsoft Office, Microsoft Dynamics or Oracle business suite, soft skills deal with your personality.
-And is inclusive of things like your confidence, choice of words and calmness too, basically a study of your thought process.
+While hard skills concern with things you have learned like using tools like Microsoft Office, Microsoft Dynamics, or Oracle business suite, soft skills deal with your personality.
+And is inclusive of things like your confidence, choice of words, and calmness too, basically a study of your thought process.

 Highlight your achievements that you are proud of sharing.
 Just be careful about what you choose to speak.
 It can range from negotiating big contracts to maintain more customer satisfaction.
 There are a lot of ways to prove your expertise by highlighting in their dedicated sections in your account manager’s resume.